-The Board of Directors of QNB heads the QNB Group's governance structure by evaluating and overseeing the QNB Group's risk profile in coordination with the Group Chief Executive Officer, the Risk Committee and the Credit Committee.
+The Board of Directors of QNB heads the QNB Group's governance structure.
+The Group Board Risk Committee evaluates and oversees the QNB Group's risk profile in coordination with the Group Chief Executive Officer, the Risk Committee and the Credit Committee.
 See "Management".
 The Board of Directors, in its entirety, takes responsibility for all aspects of the QNB Group's risk management, including the management of credit, market and operational risks.